thanos-io/thanos/docs/proposals/deletions_object_storage.md

     *   **label matchers**
     *   **start timestamp**
     *   **end timestamp** (start and end timestamps of the series data the user expects to be deleted)
-*   The details are entered via a deletions API and they are processed by the CLI tool to create a tombstone file (unique for a request).
+*   The entered details are processed by the CLI tool to create a tombstone file (unique for a request).
 After which the tombstone file is uploaded to object storage making it accessible to all components.
 *   Store Gateway masks the series on processing the global tombstone files from the object storage.
 *   During compaction or downsampling, we check if the blocks being considered have series corresponding to a tombstone file, if so we delete the data and continue with the process.